Canop/resc/README.md

 This scheme ensures several workers can safely work on the same queue.

-Java and node.js implementations of workers are provided in the examples directory.
+Java, Rust and node.js implementations of workers are provided in the examples directory.

 # Introductory Example